Vyral/base-template/_posts/2022-01-20-tulsa-looks-good-on-salt-yoga.md

 Exactly; one of our biggest priorities at SALT is to cultivate a welcoming environment.
 I remember the first time I walked into a yoga studio I thought, “What is this mysterious place?
 Who are these people?”
 We know it can be intimidating, but we don’t want that here.&nbsp;

-**I’d like to thank you once again for talking with us, Carrie.
+**I’d like to thank you once again for talking with us, Keri.
 Does SALT have anything going on that people should know about?**

 Yes\!
 We always have our 10 for 10 deal for new clients.
 If you live in Oklahoma and you’ve never done yoga before, you can do 10 consecutive days of unlimited classes.
 You can get a feel for the instructors, check out meditation, and get a feel for if yoga is right for you.&nbsp;